Coronavirus Tracker: Here's how cases are trending in San Antonio and Texas

 SAN ANTONIO — We're tracking the latest numbers from the coronavirus pandemic in San Antonio and across Texas.
 Here are the latest numbers reported by Bexar and surrounding counties:

-- Comal Co.: Four new cases Thursday; a total of 141 cases and seven fatalities.
-The county also reported its highest positivity rate since May 21 (4.07%).
+- Comal County: 10 new cases Friday; a total of 151 cases and seven fatalities.
+The county also confirmed six more recoveries from COVID-19, for a total of 121.

-- Hays Co.: 82 new cases Thursday; a total of 574 cases and five fatalities in the county
+- Hays County: 82 new cases Thursday; a total of 574 cases and five fatalities in the county

 By The Numbers: